jfontestad/rgraphsense/README.md

 ## Usage

 An access token is required to use the provided functions in the `graphsense` package.
-After loading the package use execute the `set_token()` function
+After loading the package execute the `set_token()` function

 ```